nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-03-mr_robot_ctf.md

 The Theme Editor can be accessed via **Appearance** > **Editor**.

-We copy the entire script and replace one of the PHP files in the Theme Editor.
-In our case, I'll replace **archive.php**.
+We copy the entire reverse shell and replace one of the PHP files in the Theme Editor.
+In this case, I'll replace **archive.php**.

 **archive.php before replacing:**